 The Internet has done little to diminish the effectiveness and power of direct mail.
-As our email inboxes bulge, a postcard or brochure is a welcome break.
-Direct mail can be picked up and read when it’s convenient, posted on the fridge as a reminder and passed along to a friend.
+With our email inboxes bursting at the seams a postcard or brochure is a welcome break from our regularly scheduled programming.
+Direct mail can be picked up and read when it’s convenient, posted on the fridge as a reminder, or passed along to a friend.

 But keep in mind that an effective direct mail campaign is far more than sticking stamps on a stack of postcards.
-Here are seven ways to make your direct mail campaigns more effective.
+Here are seven ways to make your direct mail campaigns more successful.

 Don’t think about how your direct mail will look, what it will say, when it will be mailed, etc., until you answer this all-important question: